Bookmark saved

 Just like Harrow.
 Just like the lighthouse doctor.
 Just like King Aldric.

 Different names.
 Different eras.
 But the same pattern.
 The same curse.
-The same entity wearing different faces across history.
+The same entity wearing different faces across history, the way a disease wore different symptoms but maintained the same pathology underneath.
 The recognition came faster now—some deep part of him mapping connections his conscious mind hadn't reached yet, cataloguing similarities with the efficiency of someone who'd done this thousands of times.

 The precision of that internal cataloguing unsettled him.
 Not the pattern recognition itself—he'd learned to trust instincts forged across iterations—but how complete the indexing felt.
 Too organized.
 Too systematic.
 As if something had been filing his observations before he consciously made them, sorting his memories into categories that served a purpose he couldn't name.
 The sensation was faint.
 Easily dismissed as disorientation from waking in a sarcophagus.
 But it lingered the way a wrong note lingered after the music stopped.

 He approached the granite sarcophagus.
-The surface was cold despite the heat.
-Unnaturally cold.
-Like touching ice.
-The smell of preserved death was strongest here—myrrh and frankincense and something underneath that was purely decay, held in stasis but not eliminated.
+The surface was cold despite the heat—unnaturally cold, like touching a block of ice that refused to melt.
+The smell of preserved death was strongest here, myrrh and frankincense and something underneath that was purely decay held in stasis, arrested mid-process like a photograph of rot.

 The lid was sealed.
 Impossible to move without heavy equipment.
 But there was writing on the side.
 More hieroglyphs.
 More warnings.